-- 4. A multiple bond is treated as if it is a single electron pair and the two or three electron pairs of a multiple bond are treated as a single super pair.
-However double electron pairs of a double bond or three electron pairs of a triple bond occupy more space than one electron pair of a single bond. - 5.
-Where two or more resonance structures can depict a molecule the VSEPR model is applicable to any such structure. - 6.
-Three types of repulsion take place between the electrons of a molecule: - (a) The lone pair-lone pair repulsions - (b) The lone pair-bonding pair repulsion - (c) The bonding pair-bonding pair repulsion. - 7.
-The repulsion between electron pairs decreases in the following order:

-- Lone pair lone pair Lone pair bond pair bond pair bond pair - 8.
-When all the electron pairs are bonding in the valence shell of the central atom, linear, triangular planer, square planer/tetrahedral, trigonal bipyramidal/square pyramidal and octahedral shape molecules are formed for 2, 3, 4, 5 and 6 bond pairs of electrons respectively. - 9.
-The lone pair bond pair repulsions result in the distortion of regular molecular geometry.
+- Where two or more resonance structures can depict a molecule the VSEPR model is applicable to any such structure. - Three types of repulsion take place between the electrons of a molecule: - (a) The lone pair-lone pair repulsions - (b) The lone pair-bonding pair repulsions - (c) The bonding pair-bonding pair repulsions. - The repulsions between electron pairs decrease in the following order: Lone pair lone pair lone pair bond pair bond pair bond pair - 8.
+When all the electron pairs are bonding in the valence shell of the central atom, linear, triangular planar, square planar/tetrahedral, trigonal bipyramidal/square pyramidal and octahedral shape molecules are formed for 2, 3, 4, 5 and 6 bond pairs of electrons respectively. - The lone pair bond pair repulsions result in the distortion of regular molecular geometry.

-Primary & Secondary effects of electronegativity and size of atoms on bond angle and shape:
+10. Primary & Secondary effects of electronegativity and size of atoms on bond angle and shape

 - (a) The bond angle decreases due to the presence of lone pairs, which cause more repulsion on the bond pairs and bond pairs are pushed closer. - (b) If the central atom is more electronegative than the surrounding atoms, the electron pairs are more attracted toward the central atom, the repulsion between electron pairs increases with increase in electronegativity of central atom and the bond angle increases.
 However the bond angle decreases when the electronegativities of ligand atoms are more than that of central atom.
 There is increase in the distance between bond pairs since they are now closer to ligand atoms.
-Due to this, they tend to move closer which cause the decrease in bond angle.

-- (c) The bond angle decreases with increase in the size of central atom.
+Due to this, they tend to move closer which cause the decrease in bond angle as shown in Figure 2.40. - (c) The bond angle decreases with increase in the size of central atom.
 However the bond angle increases with increase in the size of ligand atoms, which surround the central atom. - (d) The bond angles are also changed when multiple bonds are present.
 It is due to uneven repulsions.

-The shapes of molecules with different numbers of bonding and non-bonding electron pairs are given in table 2.4.
+The shapes of molecules with different numbers of bonding and nonbonding electron pairs are given in table 2.5.